Children’s Nutritionist for ARFID Support Across the UK

 Understanding ARFID (Avoidant/Restrictive Food Intake Disorder)

-Avoidant/Restrictive Food Intake Disorder (ARFID) is a serious eating disorder characterised by extreme food restriction and limited food variety, often leading to nutritional deficiencies, growth issues, and psychosocial difficulties.
+Avoidant/Restrictive Food Intake Disorder (ARFID) is a serious eating disorder that goes far beyond typical picky eating.
+It is characterised by extreme restriction of food intake and a very limited range of accepted foods, which can lead to nutritional deficiencies, growth problems, and significant social and emotional challenges.

-First officially recognised in the DSM-5 in 2013, ARFID can affect individuals of all age groups, although it is particularly common in children.
+First officially recognised in the DSM-5 (Diagnostic and Statistical Manual of Mental Disorders) in 2013, ARFID can affect people of all ages but is especially common among children and young people.

 Diagnostic Criteria for ARFID

-According to the DSM-5, ARFID is diagnosed when an eating or feeding disturbance leads to persistent failure to meet appropriate nutritional and/or energy needs, accompanied by one or more of the following:
+According to the DSM-5, ARFID is diagnosed when an eating or feeding disturbance results in persistent failure to meet appropriate nutritional and/or energy needs, accompanied by one or more of the following:

 -

-Significant weight loss or failure to achieve expected weight gain (or faltering growth in children)
+Significant weight loss or failure to gain weight and grow as expected (faltering growth in children)

 -